customerio/RemoteHabits-iOS/README.md

 Sample app using the [Customer.io iOS SDK](https://github.com/customerio/customerio-ios).

+**Notice: This repository has been deprecated and is no longer being maintained.
+We have created a new set of sample apps [in the iOS SDK repository](https://github.com/customerio/customerio-ios/tree/main/Apps).
+We would love for you to check out our new apps!**

 # Getting started

 Let's get your development environment setup so you can get developing.